veekooFIN/GigatronTTL/old/README.md

 These all in one fractal programs fpfract2, ascfract2 and rndfract use floating point math.

 Ascii fractals for fast test and benchmarking.
-Fpfract is the same but with graphics.
+Fpfract2 is the same but with graphics.

 Other way to use fractals is to draw them with random dot.